 The library can also be used for community events with permission.

 "Preserving the Past -- Building the Future" continues to be our guide.
 The core collection, including the Vermont and Civil War Collections, maintain our links to the past, while computers, Internet access, Listen Up!
 Vermont (audio books and ebooks), Vermont Online Library (reference services), Universal Classes (online courses) and the purchase of new materials guarantee our growth into the future.
 The community has acquired an outstanding asset available to all.
 Come and take advantage of its many offerings.

 The Morristown Centennial Library’s mission is to further our community’s commitment to literacy and broad public access to information, sharing the advantages and joys of reading and lifelong learning with as many members of our community as possible.
 To achieve this mission the library is dedicated to providing a comfortable and welcoming environment, offering high quality services and programs that are responsive to our community's wants and needs and honoring patrons' rights to privacy, confidentiality and intellectual freedom.

-The next "Life Journeys" meeting will be April 5th at 10:00 am the featured book that evening will be Dreaming to Wake to Life by Merhrtens.
+The next "Life Journeys" meeting will be May 3rd at 10:00 am the featured book that evening will be "My Stroke of Insight".

 Bucks for Books Fundraiser.
 The Morristown Centennial Library's Teen Advisory Board and Youth Services Committee need your help!

 Did you miss one of the library's events?
 A few are available on YouTube.
 Francis Favreau's slideshow on the history of Morristown and the presentation by Archer Mayor, author of the Detective Joe Gunther series which uses a backdrop of Brattleboro, VT at the Brooks Memorial Library in Brattleboro.